skounis/eu-dcc-validation/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 # Licensing
-Copyright (c) 2022 Stavros Kounis (DIRECTORATE-GENERAL CONNECT), Ryan Barrett (Dutch Ministry of Health, Science, and Sports), and all other contributors
+Copyright (c) 2022 Stavros Kounis (Directorate-General CONNECT), Ryan Barrett (Dutch Ministry of Health, Science, and Sports), and all other contributors

 Licensed under the EUROPEAN UNION PUBLIC LICENCE v.
 1.2 (the "License"); you may not use this file except in compliance with the License.